-Description: The definition used for unemployed persons is "those individuals without work, seeking work in a recent past period, and currently available for work, including people who have lost their jobs or who have voluntarily left work."171 People who are currently not looking for employment but who have an agreement for a future job are also considered unemployed in this dataset.
+work, including people who have lost their jobs or who have voluntarily left work."163 People who are currently not looking for employment but who have an agreement for a future job are also considered unemployed in this dataset.
 The series is part of the ILO estimates and is standardized to make comparability across countries and over time possible.
-These estimates are mainly based on survey data on national labor force statistics, with supplementary data of population censuses and nationally reported estimates when no survey data is available for a country.172
+These estimates are mainly based on survey data on national labor force statistics, with supplementary data of population censuses and nationally reported estimates when no survey data is available for a country.164

 Limitations: The inclusion criteria for people who are considered to be looking for employment, people currently without a job, or people seeking a job for the first time differ across countries.
 There may also be people of working age that are currently not actively seeking employment, even though they would want to work.
 This can have various causes.
 Persons might perceive job opportunities as limited, face severe restrictions in labor market mobility, experience discrimination, or suffer structural, social, or cultural barriers to find employment.
 The omission of persons who would want to work but are not seeking work (often referred to as "hidden unemployed") is an issue that affects the total unemployment rate and comparison of data between countries.
 Moreover, data on employment in countries with large agricultural sectors may also be distorted as employment and unemployment in agriculture are especially difficult to measure.
 For instance, the specific timing of a survey determines the inclusion or exclusion of seasonal (un)employment in agriculture.
-Employment in the informal sector employment is equally challenging to quantify since informal activities are commonly not recorded.173
+Employment in the informal sector employment is equally challenging to quantify since informal activities are commonly not recorded.165